 —> Larraín Nesbitt Lawyers offers a 24-hour registration Tourist licence service exclusive to the region of Andalusia: Registration of Holiday Homes (Andalusia).
 We will set you up and make it very easy for you to start renting out legally in a jiffy.

-Non-Resident Landlord Tax Obligations
+Non-Resident Landlord Tax Obligations in Spain

 Non-resident landlords are liable for the following two set of taxes, depending on whether you rent out or not.

 I. You lease your property: Non-Resident Income Tax (NRIT)